rskupnik/rskupnik.github.io/_drafts/fluids.md

 You can find all of the code in this repository: [github.com/rskupnik/godot-fluid-simulation-demo](https://github.com/rskupnik/godot-fluid-simulation-demo)

-I used git commits to mark code checkpoints matching the chapters of this blog post, so if you don't want to write the code alongside you can make use of the [commit view](https://github.com/rskupnik/godot-fluid-simulation-demo/commits/master/) to follow along.
-For your convenience, I include a "project snapshot" and a "diff" link at each chapter, which lead to, respectively: the codebase at this point and the commit diff view
+I used git commits to mark code checkpoints matching the chapters of this blog post, so if you don't want to write the code alongside reading, you can make use of the [commit view](https://github.com/rskupnik/godot-fluid-simulation-demo/commits/master/) to follow along.
+For your convenience, I include a "project snapshot" and a "diff" link at each chapter, which lead to, respectively: the codebase at the discussed point and the commit diff view

 TODO: Image here